Outdoor mask mandate a challenge for Oregon State Fair

 Michael and Breeanna Robinette said vaccine mandates for employees got them in.

-“I work for the hospital so it became a mandate, so from there it was a matter of me getting the shot or our livelihood, so (the vaccine) is what I chose,” said Michael.
+"I work for the hospital so it became a mandate, so from there it was a matter of me getting the shot or our livelihood, so (the vaccine) is what I chose," Michael said.

-“I was not mandated, but I was here to support him and go ahead and get it, better safe than sorry,” said Breeanna.
+"I was not mandated, but I was here to support him and go ahead and get it," Breeanna said.
+"Better safe than sorry."

-Josh Frankie is Chief Project Officer for Salem Health’s vaccine program, which is working with Oregon Health Authority and the state fair to operate the clinic.
+Josh Franke is Chief Project Officer for Salem Health’s vaccine program, which is working with Oregon Health Authority and the state fair to operate the clinic.

-Fankie says the targeted vaccine mandate is in part driving an uptick in vaccinations.
-“But also people are seeing in the news that this is not going away, and ultimately the only way for us to get out of this is to get vaccinated.”
+Franke said the targeted vaccine mandate is in part driving an uptick in vaccinations.
+"But also people are seeing in the news that this is not going away, and ultimately the only way for us to get out of this is to get vaccinated," Franke said.

-“And the good thing for people to remember is that you're not fully vaccinated until two weeks after your final dose, so with Johnson & Johnson that's great because two weeks from today you're full vaccinated.”
+"The good thing for people to remember is that you're not fully vaccinated until two weeks after your final dose, so with Johnson & Johnson that's great because two weeks from today you're full vaccinated," Franke said.

 Back outside, the music is playing, and people are having fun.
 But it is no fun for fair organizers trying to get people to mask up.
 Fair staff tell attendees about it coming in, offer masks to those without them, and remind people again, when they can, to mask up.